Chart Color Schemes

 Butler - Merriwa - Ridgewood is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Butler-Merriwa-Ridgewood, as assessed at the latest Census, consisted of 91.0% houses and 9.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Perth metro had 92.2% houses and 7.8% other dwellings.
-Home ownership in Butler-Merriwa-Ridgewood was at 14.6%, with the rest of dwellings either mortgaged (52.6%) or rented (32.7%).
-The median monthly mortgage repayment in the area was $1,733, lower than Perth metro's average of $1,898 and the national average of $1,863.
-The median weekly rent figure was recorded at $340, compared to Perth metro's $350 and the national figure of $375.
+The dwelling structure in Butler - Merriwa - Ridgewood, as per the latest Census, consisted of 91.0% houses and 9.1% other dwellings.
+In comparison, Perth metro had 92.2% houses and 7.8% other dwellings.
+Home ownership in Butler - Merriwa - Ridgewood was at 14.6%, with the rest either mortgaged (52.6%) or rented (32.7%).
+The median monthly mortgage repayment in the area was $1,733, lower than Perth metro's $1,898.
+The median weekly rent figure was $340, compared to Perth metro's $350.
+Nationally, Butler - Merriwa - Ridgewood's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing